-No users were interviewed in the course of preparing this plan.
-However, it is assumed those people who use the plantation as a place to have their lunch, relax or otherwise are interested in being able to continue to do so.
+No users were interviewed in the course of the project.
+However, it is assumed those people who use the plantation as a place to have their lunch and so forth are interested in being able to continue to do so.
+They may also be interested in enhanced opportunities to enjoy the plantation but this is speculation.